munichrocker/grundgesetz_changes/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License, see [LICENSE](LICENSE)